How to Encrypt an Email in Outlook: The Complete Security Guide

 1. S/MIME (Secure/Multipurpose Internet Mail Extensions)

-This is the traditional standard for public key encryption and digital signing.
+This is the older, highly strict standard for securing messages and adding digital signatures.

 2. Microsoft 365 Message Encryption (OME)

-Further reading: Microsoft’s official documentation on Office 365 Message Encryption provides in-depth technical details.
+Further reading: Check out Microsoft’s official guide on Office 365 Message Encryption if you want to dive into the heavy technical details.

 Method 1: How to Encrypt an Email in Outlook (Microsoft 365 / OME)